-The government is planning to publish a rental reform white paper in the coming weeks, with a range of updates given at the recent Conservative Party Conference.
+The government is planning to publish a rental reform white paper next year, with a range of updates given at the recent Conservative Party Conference.

 Read on to find out more about how you could be affected by the proposed changes, when they might come into force, and how they’ve been received by tenants.

 First put forward in 2019, the Renters’ Reform Bill intends to ban ’no fault’ Section 21 evictions and introduce lifetime deposits for tenants.

 It’s been suggested that the reforms will give tenants more security and reduce the financial pressure when they move between rental properties.